BlackBerry CEO assails T-Mobile US promo as "ill-conceived"

-TORONTO BlackBerry Ltd (BB.TO) (BBRY.O) Chief Executive John Chen fired a salvo at T-Mobile US Inc TMUS.N on Tuesday, calling ill-conceived a promotion run by the company that encourages customers using BlackBerry smartphones to upgrade to iPhones.
+TORONTO Feb 18 BlackBerry Ltd Chief Executive John Chen fired a salvo at T-Mobile US Inc on Tuesday, calling ill-conceived a promotion run by the company that encourages customers using BlackBerry smartphones to upgrade to iPhones.

 That sparked a brouhaha in social media forums after some of the telecom company's loyal BlackBerry client base reacted angrily to the offer, which they perceived as a slight.